AnkurKonan/Python_Projects/README.md

 python3 --version
 ```

-When you want to terminate or stop the program to run just press ctrl + c
+When you want to terminate or stop the program to run just press ctrl + c in your terminal